Henry B. Mattingly: Opening supply lines

+The third prong, Hooker's column, at the same time, was advancing from Bridgeport, to reinforce Hazen if necessary.
+Hooker had left Maj.
+Gen. Henry W. Slocum with one of his divisions of to guard the railroad from Murfreesboro to Bridgeport while he sent Slocum's remaining division, under Geary, and Howard's XI Corps' two divisions to Lookout Valley.
+However, weather conditions delayed the movement, so Grant decided to move ahead with the Brown's Ferry operation even before Hooker could arrive.

 Hooker's three Union divisions from Bridgeport by following the railroad via Shellmound and the Running Water Creek gorge.
-On October 28, after the rain had stopped, Bragg and Longstreet were having a conference on Lookout Mountain and while examining the U.S. position at Brown's Ferry, were interrupted by one of Longstreet's signal officers reporting the enemy advancingfrom Bridgeport.
-Turning to theeir left, they were astonished to see Hooker's column of 7,000 troops entering Lookout Valley.
+On October 28, after the rain had stopped, Bragg and Longstreet were having a conference on Lookout Mountain and while examining the U.S. position at Brown's Ferry, were interrupted by one of Longstreet's signal officers reporting the enemy advancing from Bridgeport.
+Turning to their left, they were astonished to see Hooker's column of 7,000 troops entering Lookout Valley.
 Due to his focus on further to the southwest, Longstreet's scouts had failed to detect Hooker's advance.

 Hooker, while his force passed through Lookout Valley on October 28, detached Geary's division at Wauhatchie Station, a stop on the Nashville and Chattanooga Railroad, to protect the line of communications to the southwest as well as the road west to Kelley's Ferry.
 Meanwhile, Hooker's column marched through Lookout Valley and linked up with Hazen and Turchin at Brown's Ferry at 15:45, October 28.
 Thomas's staff began the preparations to bring supplies over the Cracker Line and he telegraphed General in Chief Henry W. Halleck that he expected "in a few days to be pretty well supplied".
 Once the line was open, "Hooker's dispositions were deplorable," with Howard's under strength XI Corps "bivouacked haphazardly" at Brown's Ferry.
 Worse, Geary's division, only 1,500-strong after detaching railroad guards, was posted in isolation.